Santheeppa/Prediabetes-Risk-Assessment/README.md

 # Prediabetes Risk Assessment

-This repository contains a data science project aimed at predicting prediabetes risk in young adults in India, based on synthetic but realistic data.
-The project involves data processing, exploratory data analysis (EDA), feature engineering, and model training to identify key factors influencing prediabetes risk and provide actionable insights.
+This project aims to assess the risk of prediabetes among Indian youngsters aged from 15-25 based on various health and lifestyle factors.I aim to identify key factors that contribute to the risk of prediabetes and develop predictive models to assess individual risk levels.
+This can help in early detection and preventive measures to reduce the incidence of diabetes.

 ## Table of Contents